Concrete – What is It?

 Just like baking a cake its important to get the proportions of the various components right for the best results.

-Too Much Aggregate compared with the sand and the concrete will be ‘Boney’ and be just cement coated stones stuck together where they touch.
+Too Much Aggregate compared with the sand and the cement paste will be be just cement coated stones stuck together where they touch. (known as ‘Boney’)

-Too Little Aggregate, or Too Much Sand and the mix will be ‘Fatty’ There will be too little aggregate to provide shear strength and much of the aggregate will sink to the bottom.
+Too Little Aggregate, or Too Much Sand and the mixis called ‘Fatty’ There will be too little aggregate to provide shear strength and much of the aggregate will sink to the bottom.

-Too Much Cement will cost you money without adding to the strength.
+Too Much Cement will cost you money without adding to the strength of the concrete.

 Too Much Water will dilute the cement paste meaning the ‘glue’ has less strength and will also cause increased shrinkage as the cement cures.
-(Its unusual to use too little water as the concrete will be very dry and as a result be hard to place and finish)
+(It is very unusual to use too little water as the concrete will be very dry and as a result be hard to place and finish)

 If you are going to lay large areas of concrete its probably be best to get premixed concrete which should have the ingredients in the correct quantities.